joakimsigvald/WhenGivenThen/README.md

 ### Test a static method with [Theory]

 If you are used to writing one test class per production class and use Theory for test input, you can use a similar style to write minimalistic tests with a minimum of clutter.
+First you create your test-class, or *Specification*, overriding `StaticSpec<[TReturn]>` with the expected return type as generic argument.
-First you create a test pipeline by calling `When` with a lambda expression to test.
+Then create a test pipeline by calling `When` with a lambda expression to test.
-Then you can verify the result by calling `Then` on the returned pipeline and check the result with `Is`
+Finally you can verify the result by calling `Then` on the returned pipeline and check the result with `Is`

 Example:
 ```
-public class TestCalculator : TestStatic<int>
+public class CalculatorSpec : StaticSpec<int>
 {
     [Theory]
     [InlineData(1, 1, 2)]